Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Pools
 =====
 Unlike Attributes, which usually remain static beyond debuffs, Pools are active resources which fluctuate regularly as actions are taken and consequences endured.
-Only Vitality and Stamina are common between all characters; several others are available to those with the corresponding playstyles, or certain species.
+Only Vitality and Stamina are common between all characters; several others are available to those with the corresponding playstyles or certain species, and may not even be listed here.

 --------